dnlbowers/Vape-Store/TESTING.md

 |&check;| The cart page/preview shows the product image.
 |&check;| The cart page/preview shows the product name.
 |&check;| The cart page/preview shows the product price.
-|&check;| The cart page/preview shows current quantity in the cart.
+|&check;| The cart page/preview shows the current quantity in the cart.
-|&check;| Cart preview shows from any page when item is added to it.
+|&check;| Cart preview shows when the item is added from any page.
-|&check;| The cart page shows the product quantity selector and the user can update their order quantity.
+|&check;| The cart page shows the product quantity selector, and the user can update their order quantity.
 |&check;| The cart page/preview shows the cart total.
-|&check;| The cart page/preview shows amount left to spend to get free delivery.
+|&check;| The cart page/preview shows the amount left to spend to get free delivery.
 |&check;| The cart page shows the delivery cost and grand total.
-|&check;| The cart page allows the user to completely remove and item from their cart and updates the cart total.
+|&check;| The cart page allows the user to completely remove an item from their cart and updates the cart total.
-|&check;| When the quantity is updated in the users cart the cart total updates accurately.
+|&check;| When the quantity is updated in the user's cart, the cart total updates accurately.

 |passed | **Leave a review** so that I can **share my opinion of a product and leave a star rating.**
 |:---:|:---|